raspberrypi/documentation/raspbian/applications/camera.md

 --burst,    -bm
 ```

 Sets burst capture mode.
-This prevents the camera from returning to preview mode inbetween captures, meaning that captures can be taken closer together.
+This prevents the camera from returning to preview mode in between captures, meaning that captures can be taken closer together.

 ### raspiyuv